gruebite/zzz/README.md

 zzz syntax describes a tree of strings.
 It has little syntactic noise and is really easy to implement.
 The spec does not force any specific rules for escaping or number parsing.
 The current implementation uses Zig's standard library for number conversions.

-zzz's focus is to be used as a simple and lightweight format to describe trees of data.
+zzz's focus is to be a simple and lightweight format to describe trees of data.
 This library has two kinds of trees: a static (no allocations) tree which can grow up to a limit; and a dynamic tree.

 ## Use-cases